Excel Function for Range (Table of Content)

 - Irregular ranges are the most common ranges used in business.
 As such, whenever possible, we should use tables to classify the data before running any operations on them.

-Usually, these two functions are not required but are useful for large tables and multiple databases, as well as for recording macros.
+Usually, these two functions are not required but are useful for large tables and multiple databases and for recording macros.

 Knowledge of range in excel is an important pre-requisite to being able to manipulate data.
-Range are also used in recording macros and VBA coding and hence an in-depth understanding of range is a must for anyone using excel.
+The range is also used in recording macros and VBA coding, and hence an in-depth understanding of range is a must for anyone using excel.